 Hiking Quilotoa loop in Cotopaxi Province is probably one of the greatest and most spectacular trips in Ecuador.
-The trail is quite easy on the altitude above 3200 m and it’s accessible all year.
+The trail is quite easy, accessible all year round, located at the altitude above 3200m – so the hight might be a little challenging.

-We started our trek from Latacunga early in the morning.
-We took a bus at 8 am from Latacunga bus terminal to Zumbagua.
+Probably not October!! 😉 We started our trek early morning from Latacunga.
+We took a bus at 8am from Latacunga bus terminal to Zumbagua.
 Buses run every hour.
-And decided to trek from there about 12 km.
-Walking through Zumbagua we saw all those nice looking abandoned hostels.
-Like there was nobody in there and they seemed to be closed long time ago due to lack of tourists.
-The trekking scenery is amazing, one of the best in Sierra with great view of Cotopaxi (if there are no clouds!
-We weren’t so lucky).
+From there we decided to trek about 12 km.
+Walking through Zumbagua we saw many, nice looking abandoned hostels.
+There was no sign of tourists, nobody was there and all seemed to be closed long time ago due to lack of visitors.
+Trekking scenery is amazing, one of the best in Sierra with great view of Cotopaxi (if the weather is no cloudy!).

-On the way there’s a nice Toachi River Canion.
-After half of the way we stopped one of the private pickup trucks which gave us a lift up to Quilotoa crater.
+On the way there’s a very nice Toachi River Canion.
+At the very end we hitch hiked one of the private pickup trucks which gave us a lift up to Quilotoa crater starting point.
 Private transportation is probably the easiest way to travel around the Quilotoa Loop.
-Be aware it might be very cold at this altitude of 3570 m.
+Be aware it might be very cold at this altitude of 3570m.
 The weather wasn’t too gentle as lots of clouds appeared when we reached the top.
-There’s a very nice small village with various souvenirs but they are very nice and quite good price.
-I was searching for similar scarfs on the other parts of Ecuador and couldn’t find equally nice one.
+There’s a very nice small village with various souvenirs – highly recommended for good quality and price.
+I bought one of the warmest and nicest scarfs I ever had!
+I’ve never come across similar scarfs in other parts of Ecuador, so good spot for unique souvenirs.

-Before doing the trek I would recommend staying in Quito for few days for acclimatization, especially if you plan to hike to the bottom of the crater.
-Getting down takes 40 minutes but going back takes 1.40h and it’s really hard for you body.
-And it’s only 2 km one way.
+Before doing the trek, I would highly recommend staying in Quito for few days for a proper acclimatization, especially if you plan to hike to the bottom of the crater.
+Getting down takes 40 minutes but going back takes 1.30h.
+It’s only 2km but it’s really hard for you body.

-Getting back to Latacunga: we took a taxi for 4 $ to Zumbagua.
-Tell a driver to drop you off near a bus stop toward Latacunga.
-It’s on the main road in the small town.
-The ticket from Zumbagua costs 1.5$, so don’t let the local taxi drivers manipulate you to pay 10$ per person for a ride to Latacunga.
+Getting back to Latacunga: we took a taxi for to Zumbagua to the bus stop, it’s only $4.
+Tell a driver to drop you off near a bus stop toward Latacunga (it’s on the main road in the middle of a small town).
+Bus ticket from Zumbagua costs 1.5$, so no point in taking a taxi to pay 10$ per person for a ride to Latacunga.